dds-bridge/dds/readme.txt

 The SolveBoard and CalcDDtable are included in all DDS compilation options.
 The "PBN" and the "PBN_PLUS" definitions are included in the header fill dll.h.
 Defining "PBN" means that the functions SolveBoardPBN and CalcDDtablePBN are supported.
-Defining "PBN_PLUS" as well means that also the SolveAllBoards function, ParCalc and ParCalcPBN are supported.
+Defining "PBN_PLUS" as well means that also the functions SolveAllBoards, SolveAllChunks, ParCalc and ParCalcPBN are supported.

-The possible configurens thus are:
+The possible configurations thus are:

-1)  "PBN" and "PBN_PLUS":  Support for SolveBoardPBN, CalcDDtablePBN, SolveAllBoards, SolveAllTables, SolveAllTablesPBN, ParCalc and ParCalcPBN.
+1)   None of the definitions "PBN" and "PBN_plus": only the basic functions SolveBoard and CalcDDtable are supported.
-2)  "PBN":  Support for SolveBoardPBN and CalcDDtablePBN.
+2)  "PBN":  Also support for SolveBoardPBN and CalcDDtablePBN.
-3) None of these definitions:  No support for any of the above 3 functions.
+3)  "PBN" and "PBN_PLUS":  As for "PBN" and also supporting SolveAllBoards, SolveAllChunks, SolveAllTables, SolveAllTablesPBN, ParCalc and ParCalcPBN.

-Staying with the previous configuration might be needed when 2.4.2 is to replace an older 2.x.y version, and the application using DDS cannot handle a changed interface.
+Staying with the previous configuration might be needed when 2.5.0 is to replace an older 2.x.y version, and the application using DDS cannot handle a changed interface.